 Name: The Vines Convocation Center

-Site: Next to the DeMoss Center in the middle of the Liberty University campus
+Site: Next to DeMoss Hall in the middle of the Liberty University campus

 Capacity: 8,085 for volleyball and 10,000 for special events

 Construction: The main portion of the building is constructed of steel and concrete, and the roof is constructed with 10-foot triangular aluminum sections that are pieced together by Temcor, a roofing company out of Torrence, Calif.

 Facilities: The Vines Convocation Center includes four concession stands, basketball and volleyball coaches offices, locker and team room facilities, a weight room, a training room, a hospitality room and press room